software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/strategies.md

 By default, explores all possible felt values.

-If `comparable` is true, explores felts which can be range checked, i.e. `assert_le` will not crash.
+If keyword argument `comparable` is `True`, explores felts which can be passed to the `range_check` builtin.
+This narrows the range of explored values according to the parameters of Cairo runtime.
+Use this functionality, if fuzzed values will be passed to any of the `assert_*` functions from `starkware.cairo.common.math` module.

 ### `strategy.integers`